Degree Requirements: Bachelor of Arts

 - Students will demonstrate basic writing proficiency in their first year, through placement examination or completion of the College Writing Tutorial.

 - Students will complete a course designated as Writing Intensive (W) in any semester between the completion of the First-Year Seminar and the beginning of Junior Independent Study.

-Global and Cultural Perspectives (1-3 courses)
+Global and Cultural Perspectives

-Religious Perspectives (1 course)
+Religious Perspectives or Social Justice (1 course)

+- Religious Studies Option.
 Students will complete a course (R) from any department or program that examines the religious dimension of humankind in relation to issues of cultural, social, historical, or ethical significance.

-Quantitative Reasoning (1 course)
+Quantitative Literacy (1 course)

 Learning Across the Disciplines (6 courses)